ggonnella/gfaviz/README.md

 ### Rendering

-The graph can be rendered to vector graphics and raster bitmap formats.
+The graph can be rendered to vector graphics and raster bitmap formats, using the following options:

 ```
   -r, --render                         Render graph(s) into file(s).
   -o, --output <filename>              Render graph(s) into <filename>
   -f, --output-format <format>         File format for the output.
 If no value
                                        is specified, format will be inferred